Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Adaptive MR-LBM scheme and error control

 \subsection{Conclusion, discussion and implementation}

 As we observed with Remark \ref{rem:TooCherCollision}, the collision given by \eqref{eq:reconstructedCollision} (called ``reconstructed collision'') is used in the theoretical analysis but remains limiting in practice, especially in the multidimensional context \cite{bellotti2021}.
-Therefore, we propose the so-called ``leaves collision'' (see Figure \ref{fig:standcoll}), using data available on the complete leaves $\physicalleaves{\Lambda^{n+1}}$.
+Therefore, we propose the so-called ``leaves collision'' (see Figure \ref{fig:standcoll}), using data available on the complete leaves $\physicalleaves{\Lambda^{n+1}}$, \additionRefOne{which form the locally refined mesh}.
 This reads, for $(\levelletter, \indexletter) \in \physicalleaves{\Lambda^{n+1}}$

 This is significantly cheaper than \eqref{eq:reconstructedCollision} because there is no need to reconstruct a piece-wise constant representation of the solution on the full finest level.
 Moreover, in the case where the equilibria are linear, we are still able to prove Proposition \ref{proposition:ErrorEstimate} and we might argue that in practice it is still verified for non-linear cases.
-We shall validate this claim with simulations and provide an \emph{ad-hoc} pathological example where the Proposition \ref{proposition:ErrorEstimate} does not hold, with full discussion in the Supplementary material.
+We shall validate this claim with simulations and provide an \emph{ad-hoc} pathological example where Proposition \ref{proposition:ErrorEstimate} does not hold, with full discussion in the Supplementary material.

 For the stream phase, even if we reconstruct at the finest level, the computation can be done at minimal expenses because we are capable of passing from \eqref{eq:StreamUncompacted} to \eqref{eq:AdaptiveStreamPhase} by linearity.
 Using cheaper reconstruction operators as hinted by Remark \ref{rem:TooCherStream} cannot yield the control by Proposition \ref{proposition:ErrorEstimate} and we have verified that it frequently generates low-quality results.
 This is the subject of a future contribution.